aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 arn:aws:cloudformation:us-east-1:<account_id>:stack/SecurePrivateAccessStack/abcd1234
 ```

-Once your stack is deployed, note down the VPC Endpoint Service Id and the VPC Endpoint Service Name, as you'll need this in the following steps when you add the VPC Endpoint from the client VPC.
+Once your stack is deployed, note the VPC Endpoint Service Id and the VPC Endpoint Service Name, as you'll need this in the following steps when you add the VPC Endpoint from the client VPC.

 ## Connect to your MSK Serverless from different VPC
 ### Add a VPC endpoint in the client VPC